-Lebanon commemorated its 29th anniversary of Independence today (Wednesday).
+Background: Lebanon commemorated its 29th anniversary of Independence today (Wednesday).
 Highlight of the celebrations was as military parade through the streets of Beirut.

 In view of the recent border clashes with Israel, the accent of the Army display was on defence armoury - such as tanks, armoured vehicles, field artillery, anti-tank missiles and aircraft.

 Present at the parade were President Sulaiman Franjish, Prime Minister Saeb Salam, Government and Military leaders, members of the Diplomatic Corps and political figures.